nebari-dev/nebari/docs/docs/development.md

 172.17.10.100 jupyter.github-actions.qhub.dev
 ```

-Finally if everything is set properly you should be able to curl the
+Finally, if everything is set properly you should be able to `curl` the JupyterHub Server.
 jupyterhub server.

 ```